Sources of Business Finance: Funding Your Enterprise in 2026

 Frequently Asked Questions

-What is the primary difference between debt and equity financing?
+What is the difference between debt and equity financing?

-Debt financing involves borrowing money that must be repaid with interest, without giving up ownership.
-Equity financing involves selling ownership stakes in the company in exchange for capital, without the obligation to repay.
+Debt financing involves borrowing money that must be repaid with interest, leaving ownership intact.
+Equity financing involves selling a stake in the company to investors in exchange for capital, diluting ownership but avoiding repayment obligations.